-Where a service is provided which is considered a commercial activity, that an appropriate fee be charged which recovers the cost of the service, the consumption of assets and an appropriate return on investment, which is in no way subsidised by the community.
+3. Where a service is provided which is considered a commercial activity, that an appropriate fee be charged which recovers the cost of the service, the consumption of assets and an appropriate return on investment, which is in no way subsidised by the community.

-The majority of discretionary fees and charges for the 2022/23 financial year are proposed to be increased by 2.9%, which is in line with current CPI projections.
+The majority of discretionary fees and charges for the 2023/24 financial year are proposed to be increased by 3.3%.
 This does not include fees which are set by regulation, are prepared on a cost-recovery basis or where Council provides the service in a competitive market.